-District Department of the Environment (DDOE), the EPA, DDOE, and the Maryland Department of the Environment (MDE), have been focusing on potential land sources of PCBs that have been found in the sediments of the Anacostia River.
+District Department of the Environment (DDOE), the EPA, and the Maryland Department of the Environment (MDE), have been focusing on potential land sources of PCBs that have been found in the sediments of the Anacostia River.
 EPA has been working with DDOE to address three sites along the Anacostia that are known PCB sources.
 DDOE has entered into a consent decree with Washington Gas Light and Pepco Benning Road to evaluate and remediate sources of contamination onsite.
 Also, DDOE is in the process of doing an investigation at Kenilworth Landfill to determine whether remediation is necessary.

-The Washington Navy Yard is a site listed on the National Priorities List (NPL) and is located on the banks of the Anacostia River.
-The site is currently undergoing evaluation and cleanup by the Navy with EPA oversight.
-Several removal actions have occurred onsite in areas that have been evaluated and were found to contain PCBs.
-Evaluation and remediation of other areas on the Navy Yard is ongoing.
-The Navy is scheduled to perform sediment sampling in the Anacostia River adjacent to the Washington Navy Yard in September 2015.
-The sampling will include fingerprinting analysis of the PCBs in the river to determine whether a specific signature of the contamination can be traced back to the Navy Yard.

 The DDOE has also been concerned about potential up-gradient sources of PCBs in the Anacostia and its tributaries coming from Maryland.
 Under a CERCLA pre-remedial cooperative agreement with EPA, MDE has evaluated five sites in the Anacostia watershed that area adjacent to the Anacostia and/or its tributaries and were known to have used PCBs in the past.
 Results of these investigations did not show any clear evidence of ongoing PCB contamination into the Anacostia or its tributaries from these five sites.

 The HSCD Site Assessment Program continues to evaluate sites within the Chesapeake Bay Watershed as part of everyday responsibilities to evaluate sites for the NPL.
 While the focus has not exclusively been on PCBs, most of the sites are evaluated for the full range of pollutants, which includes PCBs.